Skip to page content

 About this Piece

+Broad generalization: The Romantics weren’t enamored of Mozart.
+They liked his life story, the precocious childhood, the financial crises, and the life’s premature end.
+But his music was, in the general estimation, too courtly, too innocent, hardly able to reflect the world as they saw it.
 Nonetheless, 19th-century audiences and composers were mad about his Piano Concerto in D minor, K. 466.
-And we can assume that they appreciated as well the Piano Concerto in C minor, K. 491.
+And we can assume that they appreciated the Piano Concerto in C minor, K. 491, as well.
 Why?
-Because neither work is happy, or serene, or smoothly sculpted, with the exception of the lighthearted final pages of K. 466.
-Both concertos – and no praise could be higher in the age of and after Beethoven – were regarded as Beethovenish.
+Because neither work is happy or serene or smoothly sculpted, with the exception of the lighthearted final pages of K. 466.
+Both concertos—and no praise could be higher in the age of and after Beethoven—were regarded as Beethovenish.

+The composer-pianist was at the time still the idol of Viennese society, his audiences willing to accept anything that flew from his pen, even so uncharacteristic a score as the Concerto in D minor—if Mozart were also the performer.
 K. 466 was introduced to the world at one of his academies, i.e., subscription concerts: “produced by and starring W.A.
 Mozart,” as we might say today.
-The success of the Concerto on February 11, 1785 (it was completed the day before) was considerable, based in no small part on the composer’s playing of the demanding solo, the entire presentation made additionally exigent by the fact that the ink was still wet on some of the orchestral parts until an hour before the performance.
+The success of the Concerto on February 11, 1785 (it was completed the day before), was considerable, based in no small part on the composer’s playing of the demanding solo, the entire presentation made additionally exigent by the fact that the ink was still wet on some of the orchestral parts until an hour before the performance.

-While the Concerto makes its stormy intentions clear from the get-go, it (uncharacteristically) does not state its principal theme at the outset; rather, there are a few bars of murmurous, agitated, syncopated swirlings in the violins and violas, with stabbing cellos and basses, until the tension explodes – for the first of several times in this turbulent music – in a volley for the entire orchestra.
+While the Concerto makes its stormy intentions clear from the get-go, it (uncharacteristically) does not state its principal theme at the outset; rather, there are a few bars of murmurous, agitated, syncopated swirlings in the violins and violas, with stabbing cellos and basses, until the tension explodes—for the first of several times in this turbulent music—in a volley for the entire orchestra.
 The piano creeps in with a quiet, almost frightened-sounding theme, which the orchestra attempts repeatedly to banish.
 The battle is unceasing, and there is no victor.
 The tension remains to the end, unresolved (albeit in D minor).

 As in the finale of Mozart’s Concerto in F, K. 459, the piano here announces the theme and then gives way to a rich, long development in the orchestra.
-In K. 459 it is blithely sublime; here it’s all fire and fangs, before the re-entry of the piano, with some particularly felicitous interchanges with the winds.
+In K. 459, it is blithely sublime; here it’s all fire and fangs, before the reentry of the piano, with some particularly felicitous interchanges with the winds.
 But menace remains in the air.
 There is no transition to the major; it just happens.
 The conflict was not going anywhere, only becoming more conflicted.
 Thus, the conclusion of this most D-minor of concertos is in D major.
-Alfred Einstein, in his 1945 book titled, simply, Mozart, and still in certain respects indispensable (even after research into and revision of the Mozart legend by countless subsequent scholars), describes this stunning about-face as, “a coda of enchanting sweetness, which represents at the same time an affecting ray of light, a return to the social atmosphere of earlier works, the courtly gesture of a grand seigneur who wishes to leave his guests with a friendly impression.”
+Alfred Einstein, in his 1945 book titled, simply, Mozart, still in certain respects indispensable (even after research into and revision of the Mozart legend by countless subsequent scholars), describes this stunning about-face as “a coda of enchanting sweetness, which represents at the same time an affecting ray of light, a return to the social atmosphere of earlier works, the courtly gesture of a grand seigneur who wishes to leave his guests with a friendly impression.” —Herbert Glass